 - In Mannadi Satyanarayan Reddy v Andhra Pradesh Legislative Assembly and Ors.:

 The question was raised regarding the jurisdiction of the Speaker or Presiding Officers.
-The court held that there is nothing in paragraphs 1, 2, and 6 of the Tenth Schedule that fetters the exercise of jurisdiction by the Speaker to decide this question.
+The court held that nothing in paragraphs 1, 2, and 6 of the Tenth Schedule fetters the Speaker's jurisdiction to decide this question.

 - Kihoto Hollohon v Zachillu (“Kihoto Hollohon”) case of 1992.
-It was held by the Supreme Court that Para 7th of the Tenth schedule made a total exclusion of remedies available under Articles 136, 226, and 227 of the Constitution.
+The Supreme Court held that Para 7th of the Tenth schedule made a total exclusion of remedies available under Articles 136, 226, and 227 of the Constitution.
 But this was rectified by attracting Article 368(2).
 It was held that the decision of the Chairman and the Speaker regarding the disqualification of the members was to be considered valid but subject to judicial reviews of the court.
 Thus, this case implicitly provided that the decisions of the Speaker of the house were legal and binding but were questionable before the courts.

 - Ravi S. Naik v.
-UOI (1994): In this case, the Supreme Court widely explained “resignation by voluntarily giving the membership.”
+UOI (1994): The Supreme Court widely explained: “resignation by voluntarily giving the membership.”
 The court observed that a person might voluntarily give up his membership of a political party even if he has not tendered resignation from the membership of that party.
 Even in the absence of a formal resignation from membership, inference can be drawn from the conduct of a member that he has voluntarily given up his membership of the political party to which he belongs”.